 The immune system is the body’s natural defense system that stands guard and protects your body from foreign bodies such as pathogens, free radicals, and oxidants.
-The immune system generates a reactionary response, called inflammation, whenever it detects a foreign body or ‘invader’ in your body.
+The immune system generates a reactionary response, called inflammation, whenever it detects a foreign body or “invader” in your body.

 This reactionary or ‘inflammatory’ response allows immune cells to fight off the foreign particles before they disrupt the metabolic processes in the body.
 Acute inflammation is beneficial as it prepares and protects your body, and thus, helps to preserve health.

 Blueberries are perhaps one of the most nutritious and tasteful fruits that help to combat inflammation naturally.
-Blueberries are rich in antioxidants such as polyphenols, which serve as a natural aid for fighting free radicals in the body.
+Blueberries are rich in antioxidants such as polyphenols, which serve a natural aid for fighting free radicals in the body.

 Stresses can be either biotic, such as those caused by infectious pathogens, or abiotic, such as temperature extremes.
-Wild blueberries are known to possess far greater quantities of anthocyanins and thus, serve as the perfect aid to an anti-inflammatory or weight-loss dietary regimen.
+Wild blueberries are known to possess far greater quantities of anthocyanins and thus, serve as the perfect aid to an anti inflammatory or weight loss dietary regimen.

 Green, Leafy Vegetables

 Green, leafy vegetables might be the bane of our existence, but in fact, yield antioxidants, vitamins, and elements that are nutritious for day-to-day functioning.
-Vitamin C, a potent antioxidant that is necessary for building and maintaining collagen in the body, is readily found in cruciferous vegetables such as broccoli, kale, bok choy, cauliflower, and cabbage.

-Similar to broccoli, kale is also rich in Vitamin C as well as fat-soluble vitamins such as A and K. Kale, however, is also a readily available nutritious entity with calcium, which helps to strengthen brittle bones in osteoporosis and thus, fight inflammation as well.
+Kale is also rich in Vitamin C as well as fat-soluble vitamins such as A and K. Kale, however, is also a readily available nutritious entity with calcium, which helps to strengthen brittle bones in osteoporosis and thus, fight inflammation as well.

 Green vegetables provide an added source of magnesium and manganese that helps to protect both liver function and heart health.
 Magnesium has been reportedly accounted for decreasing mortality caused by liver diseases such as alcoholic liver diseases, liver cancer, and hepatitis.

-Present in highly significant amounts, curcumin is the chief pigment that allows us to celebrate turmeric for its anti-inflammatory and antioxidant properties.
+Present in highly significant amounts, curcumin is the chief pigment that allows us to celebrate turmeric for its anti inflammatory and antioxidant properties.
 Turmeric helps to reduce inflammation, particularly in autoimmune diseases such as rheumatoid arthritis (RA).